Abdulkareem987/OpenCV-Face-Detection/README.md

 1- To use the web app, run the app.py file, and to run the code locally run the main.py.

-2- Make sure the project is on the same disk as python
+2- Make sure the project folder is on the same disk as python